tdep-developers/tdep-tutorials/02_thermodynamics/README.md

     2. The cutoff for the force constants
     3. The q-point grid used to compute the harmonic properties.
 The grid can be controlled with the `--qg` option of the `phonon_dispersions` binary.
 For example, you can try
     `phonon_dispersion_relation --dos --temperature 1210 --unit mev -qg 10 10 10`
     - Each of these parameters will have a different influence on the free energy.
 For instance, the $U_0$ value is computed using the potential energy of each configuration.
-This means that contrary to the force constants, which benefit from $3 \times N_{\mathrm{at}}$ values per configurations, only one data point is added to the average per configurations.
-Try to observe the effect of each of the parameter on the convergence of the $U_0$ and the harmonic free energy.
-(To change the number of configurations used in the fit, you can change the number of step in the infile.meta file for example.)
+This means that contrary to the force constants, which benefit from $3 \times N_{\mathrm{at}}$ values per configurations, only one data point is added to the average per configurations. **Try to observe the effect of each of the parameter on the convergence of the $U_0$ and the harmonic free energy**.
     Remember to rename the outfile.X before launching tdep again !

 ## Getting the equilibrium volume